isabella232/primetime.en/help/programming/tvsdk-1.4-for-desktop-hls/ad-insertion/custom-tags-configure/t-psdk-dhls-1.4-custom-tags-receive-notifications.md

                            onTimedMetadataAvailable);
    ```

 ID3 metadata are dispatched through the same `TimedMetadataEvent.TIMED_METADATA_AVAILABLE`.
 This should not cause any confusion, however, because you can use a TimedMetadata objtec's `type` property to differentiate between TAG and ID3.
-For more information about ID3 tags, see [Get ID3 tags](../../../tvsdk-1.4-for-desktop-hls/r-psdk-dhls-1.4-notification-system/notification-system/t-psdk-dhls-1.4-id3-metadata-retrieve.md).
+For more information about ID3 tags, see [ID3 tags](../../../tvsdk-1.4-for-desktop-hls/r-psdk-dhls-1.4-notification-system/notification-system/t-psdk-dhls-1.4-id3-metadata-retrieve.md).